Skip to Content

 River Wandle Walk – The Ultimate Guide to Walking the Wandle Trail

-The Wandle trail starts where the Wandle meets the River Thames Path and runs all the way to Carshalton and Croydon, running past Waddon Ponds, Beddington Park, Morden Hall park, Deen City Farm and Merton Abbey Mills.
+The Wandle Trail starts where the Wandle meets the River Thames Path in Wandsworth, and runs all the way to Carshalton and Croydon, past Earlsfield, Wimbledon, Mitcham, Morden Hall Park, Deen City Farm and Merton Abbey Mills.
 If you haven’t discovered the river Wandle walk yet this guide contains everything you need to know!

 river wandle trail